tonytw1/tonytw1/README.md

 Packaged as a container image to defer conversations about where it actually runs.
 Google Cloud Build for infrequent builds.

+Go's most interesting feature is it's build in http server.
+This completely short circuits the need to agree on an application framework; just use net/http and get building.

 ### Kotlin